RoshnyGeroge/DataEngineering/wwi-fabric-dataWareHouse/readme.md

 ## 🔄 Solution Architecture
 1. Ingest Parquet files from WWI dataset in Azure Storage  into Datawarehouse using Fabric pipeline, Copy activity
 2. Load Dimension tables  and fact table from Files in data warehouse using T-SQL
-4. Perform transformations (e.g., joins, aggregations), Time traveling using  Views, ISQL, Stored proecdures.
+3. Perform transformations (e.g., joins, aggregations), Time traveling using  Views, ISQL, Stored proecdures.
-5. Uae Shortcuts in warehhpuse to avoid duplication of data in Lakehosuse
+4. Use Shortcuts in warehhpuse to avoid duplication of data in Lakehosuse.
+5. Apply Security measures.
 6. Visualize KPIs in Power BI connected to the Dataware house.

 ## 📈 Example KPIs